Bilquis Ferdousi, Ph.D.

 206 E Roosevelt Hall

-Master of Science in Information Systems, University of Texas at Arlington, TX
+- Master of Science in Information Systems, the University of Texas at Arlington, TX

 Interests and Expertise